geethanjali9119-hub/Supply-Chain-Inventory-Analysis/README.md

 This project analyzes supply chain, sales, and inventory data to identify key business trends and performance insights.

-The dataset was cleaned and prepared in Excel, analyzed using SQL, and visualized through an interactive Power BI dashboard.
+The dataset was cleaned and prepared using Excel and Power Query, analyzed using SQL, and visualized through an interactive Power BI dashboard.

 ## 🎯 Project Objectives